SaltyGoo/saltygoo.github.io/pages/BaldurHex/03-CloakwoodMines.md

 <span class="blacktitle"> Feature A - Raeth Gorges </span>

 The mist-cloaked gorge of river Raeth is 50 ft wide and 100 ft deep.
-Sometimes, mysterious barges sail upstream under the cover of illusory magic.
+Sometimes, mysterious barges sail upstream under the cover of Davaeorn's illusory magic.

 ---

 <span class="blacktitle"> Feature B - Iron Throne Camp </span>

-This nature-besieged riverside lumber camp is a cover for the Iron Throne's mining activities.
+This nature-besieged lumber camp is a cover for the Iron Throne's mining activities.
 The tension is high between the druids, the Iron Throne, and bounty hunters.

 ---